OPENDAP/NASA-tutorials/README.md

 ### Step 1b: Or Use Google Colab

-NOTE: You will need a Google login to Colab
+NOTE: You will need a Google login to use Colab

 Should the Binder environment fail for some reason, open the `colab` directory and run the tutorials using the environments based on [Colab](https://colab.google/).